jinyongnan810/intresting-projects/image_shrinker/README.md

 - shrink by ratio
 - shrink to certain pixels
 - set output path
-- handle error
+- proper list
-- snackbar
+- remove support for other platforms